 Just a few kilometres from Nerja’s town centre are the Nerja caves, Las Cuevas (Nerja Caves).
 The caves are suitable for all fitness levels, though there are some steps that need to be navigated.
 Every summer, usually in July, concerts are organised in the grand hall.
 The acoustics are haunting and is a shows are well worth seeing.

 In areas not open to the public various species of insects and small mammals make their home, the most rare and precious being the scarab beetle and blind scorpions.

 Be aware that Nerja is a tourist mecca, and prices can seem unreasonable.
 If your budget doesn’t justify eating in the centre, try heading further away from the tourists.
 Generally a “menu del día” shouldn’t cost more than 10 Euros in the more affordable restaurants.

 The bars and clubs in Nerja tend to be fairly comfortable, and won’t offer up any surprises.
 You could be forgiven for thinking you’re back home.
 Most bars are concentrated around Plaza Tutti Fruti, and the streets to its west.
 Live flamenco shows are popular in Nerja.

 Where to stay in Nerja

 The Parador Hotel is considered one of the most desirable locations in Nerja, and pricing reflects that.
-In fact, within the old quarter, most hotels will be more pricy.
+However, within the old quarter, most hotels will be more pricy so the parador is actually a great option!
 Other than August, there is usually no major problem finding accommodation.
-For better pricing, head south of the bus station in the direction of the sea.